-Emerging Voices features regular contributions from scholars and practitioners highlighting new research, thinking, and approaches to development challenges.
+Emerging Voices features contributions from scholars and practitioners highlighting new research, thinking, and approaches to development challenges.
 This article is from Tae Yoo, senior vice president of corporate affairs at Cisco.
 She discusses the importance of developing broadband infrastructure in Afghanistan and Cisco’s contributions to this effort.

 Ten years ago, I traveled to Afghanistan on behalf of Cisco to determine how we could make investments in the future of the nation’s workforce.
 As we landed, I saw the shell of a burned out and rusted airplane on the tarmac.
 It was a vivid reminder that Afghanistan had been a nation at war for decades, and that the legacy of the conflicts the Afghan people have endured would linger for years to come.

 After a decade of uncertainty, Afghanistan is entering a new phase of governance where a strong economic and social fabric will be critical to the nation’s peaceful future.
 As Afghanistan’s leaders consider how to best move the country’s 30 million people forward, lessons learned from developing countries around the world show how adequately educating the population and training the workforce, efforts underpinned by a robust broadband infrastructure, can help bring the nation into the twenty-first-century economy.